 '''

+multicast(Nodes, Fun) -> ok

 Types:

 Nodes = [node()]

 Fun = function()

-The same as calling erpc:multicast(Nodes,erlang,apply,[Fun,[]]).
+The same as calling erpc:multicast(Nodes, erlang, apply, [Fun,[]]).

-erpc:multicast/2 fails with an {erpc, badarg} error exception if:
+multicast/2 fails with an {erpc, badarg} error exception if:

 Nodes is not a proper list of atoms.

 Fun is not a a fun of zero arity.

 multicast(Nodes, Module, Function, Args) -> ok

 Types:

 Nodes = [node()]

+Module = Function = atom()

+Args = [term()]

 '''

 Evaluates apply(Module, Function, Args) on the nodes Nodes.
-No response is delivered to the calling process. erpc:multicast() returns immediately after the cast requests have been sent.
+No response is delivered to the calling process. multicast() returns immediately after the cast requests have been sent.
 Any failures beside bad arguments are silently ignored.

-erpc:multicast/4 fails with an {erpc, badarg} error exception if:
+multicast/4 fails with an {erpc, badarg} error exception if:

 - Nodes is not a proper list of atoms.
 Note that some requests may already have been sent when the failure occurs.
-That is, the function may or may not be applied on some nodes.

-- Module is not an atom.

-- Function is not an atom.
+That is, the function may or may not be applied on some nodes. - Module is not an atom. - Function is not an atom. - Args is not a list.
+Note that the list is not verified to be a proper list at the client side.